-Soon was born in South Korea.
+Watercolorist Soon Y. Warren was born in South Korea.
 She immigrated to the United States in 1987.
-Her favorite subjects are those found in nature: people, animals, trees, a tangerine, pear, oriental poppies...
+Her favorite subjects are those found in nature: people, animals, trees, a tangerine, pear, oriental poppies and she is known for her spectacular renderings of everyday objects.
+Creative Catalyst carries seven DVDs by Soon.

 When did you become interested in art?